python-boilerplate/uv-template/docs/features/code_quality/ruff.md

 ## How to use it?

-- **In this case, Makefile does exactly the same thing as commands run without it using uv.
-It is only used for abbreviated launch.**
+- **In this case, the Makefile does the same as running the commands directly via uv.
+The Makefile is only needed to shorten commands.**

 !!! tip "!"